Oyster card: Impact

 After the introduction of the Oyster card, the number of customers paying cash fares on buses dropped dramatically.
 In addition, usage of station ticket offices has dropped, to the extent that in June 2007, TfL announced that a number of their ticket offices would close, with some others reducing their opening hours.
 TfL suggested that the staff would be 're-deployed' elsewhere on the network, including as train drivers.

 In August 2010 the issue of the impact of the Oyster card on staffing returned.
 In response to The National Union of Rail, Maritime and Transport Workers (RMT) ballot for a strike over planned job cuts, TfL stated that the increase in people using Oyster electronic ticketing cards meant only one in 20 journeys now involved interaction with a ticket office.
 As a result, it aims to reduce staff in ticket offices and elsewhere while deploying more workers to help passengers in stations.

 Usage statistics

-By June 2010 over 34 million cards have been issued of which around 7 million are in regular use.
+By June 2010 over 34 million cards had been issued of which around 7 million are in regular use.
 More than 80% of all tube journeys and more than 90% of all bus journeys use Oyster.
 Around 38% of all Tube journeys and 21% of all bus journeys are made using Oyster pay as you go.
 Use of single tickets has declined and stands at roughly 1.5% of all bus journeys and 3% of all Tube journeys.

 Since the launch of contactless payment in 2012, over 500 million journeys have been made using contactless, using over 12 million contactless bank cards.

 In As of 2019, over 12 million Oyster cards and 35 million contactless cards were used, generating around £5bn in ticketing revenue.